In this article...

 A self-service tool can be used by any business user, no matter their level of technical skill.
 Most data visualization tools now include self-service reports and dashboards where non-technical users can manipulate charts, graphs, and other visualization types to gain insights.

-But a data visualization software that includes self-service reporting may require varying degrees of technical skill to connect data sources, cleanse data for use, and build initial visualizations.
-A tool that promises self-service capabilities for non-technical users should include direct connections to data sources, easy integration of data into visualizations, pre-built reports and templates, and a drag-and-drop interface where users can quickly build reports from scratch.
+But a data visualization solution that includes self-service data reporting may require varying degrees of technical skill to connect data sources, perform data discovery across various databases, cleanse data for use, and build initial visualizations.
+A tool that promises self-service capabilities for non-technical users should include direct connections to business data sources — everything from a Google Sheet spreadsheet to a data warehouse.
+They should also give the user easy integration of data into visualizations, pre-built reports and templates, and a drag-and-drop interface where users can quickly build reports from scratch.

 If you can’t meet your needs with a self-service solution, you’ll want to ensure the provider you choose supplies sufficient training resources and support, so your analysts can work as efficiently as possible.

 Data visualization providers often provide training in the form of video tutorials, live online introductory sessions, and/or onsite training.
-The right type of training for your company depends on the capabilities of your IT department and your other users.
+The right type of training for your company depends on the capabilities of your IT department and the data discovery and analysis skills of your other users.
 You may need to have a large, in-person training session for your business users, or you may need only some online reference materials for your skilled IT personnel.

-If both your data and BI solution are in the cloud, look for a cloud-based visualization solution that can integrate with the cloud applications you already use.
-If your data sources and BI solution live in an on-premise database, then you may choose to host your visualization software on-premise as well.
+If both your data and data analytics platform are in the cloud, look for a cloud-based visualization solution that can integrate with the cloud applications you already use.
+If your data sources and BI tool live in an on-premise database, then you may choose to host your visualization software on-premise as well.

 While many companies who keep their data on-premise cite the insecurity of cloud offerings, most SaaS data visualization tools take information security seriously.
 You’ll find these solutions offer varying options from standard security protocols like encryption to private cloud servers.
 Ultimately, your team will need to weigh security, price, and usability when making your decision.

-There are a number of scenarios in which you may considering adding a data visualization tool to your BI arsenal.
+There are a number of scenarios in which you may consider adding a data visualization tool to your BI arsenal.

 Every team has different requirements for pricing, features, and processing power.
 Instead of spending hours combing through products that will never meet your needs, we can match you with the right data visualization software quickly.
 Enter your requirements at the top of the page, and we’ll send you a short list of software.
 It’s fast and free.